-“Curbside” is the new norm in veterinary medicine.
+“Curbside vet care” is the new norm in veterinary medicine.
 But what’s the most efficient way to manage this in your hospital?
-I spoke with several of our partner hospitals and our IndeVets to find the best ways to maximize efficiency – and safety – and here are the top 5 recommendations.
+I spoke with several of our partner hospitals and our IndeVets to find the best ways to maximize efficiency – and safety – and here are the top 5 recommendations for curbside veterinary care.

 We all have mobile phones and multiple phone lines in our clinics, but those may not be enough during this time.
 We recommend giving your staff easy ways to communicate with each other that don’t use their own phones or tie up one of your clinic’s phone lines.
 Walkie-talkies, head-sets and other devices like prepaid cell phones have been used successfully to communicate from outside and within the hospital. according to Vicki Brown, a senior regional manager for VetCor.

-Using Facetime or similar applications may also help veterinarians show owners what they found on their pet’s examination so owners can stay close to the process.
+Using Facetime or similar applications may also help veterinarians show owners what they found on their pet’s examination so owners can stay close to the process during curbside care.

-Appropriate staff numbers and comfortable appointment lengths will ease the stress of your doctors and minimize wait times and frustrations from your clients and staff, according to IndeVets working in curb-side settings.
+Appropriate staff numbers and comfortable appointment lengths will ease the stress of your doctors and minimize wait times and frustrations from your clients and staff, according to IndeVets working in curb-side veterinary care settings.

 Huddle up at the beginning of each shift so each staff member knows his or her role and how to minimize movement in that role.
 The more your staff is running around, the less efficient they are.
 Having a dedicated outside staff member to check patients in and take them to and from the hospital front door to a waiting assistant or nurse is important.
 This “runner” can also run payment and estimates if your payment system cannot be mobile.

 Consider having one assistant take histories outside and transfer them into the subjective section of a SOAP (in the EMR or on paper).
 This can help your veterinarian cut down on added paperwork at the end of the day.